rapidsai/cudf/docs/dask_cudf/source/best_practices.rst

   in the memory of a single GPU!

 :func:`persist`: Like :func:`compute`, calling ``ddf.persist()`` will
-executing the entire task graph associated with ``ddf``.
+execute the entire task graph associated with ``ddf``.
 The important difference is that the computed partitions will remain in distributed worker memory instead of being concatenated together on the client process.

 .. note::
-  Avoid calling :func:`persist` on a large collection that cannot fit comfortably in the global worker memory.
+  Avoid calling :func:`persist` on a large collection that cannot fit comfortably in global worker memory.
 If the total sum of the partition sizes is larger than the sum of all GPU memory, calling persist will result in significant spilling from device memory.
 If the individual partition sizes are large, this is likely to produce an OOM error.

 :func:`len` / :func:`head` / :func:`tail`: Although these operations are used
-often within pandas/cuDF code to quickly inspect the data, it is best to avoid them in Dask DataFrame.
-In most cases, these operations need execute a portion of the underlying task graph to materialize the collection.
+often within pandas/cuDF code to quickly inspect data, it is best to avoid them in Dask DataFrame.
+In most cases, these operations will execute some or all of the underlying task graph to materialize the collection.

 :func:`sort_values` / :func:`set_index` : These operations both require Dask to